UKIP wins first Kent County Council victories but Tories keep control

 The Green Party has won its first seat with Martin Whybrow taking Hythe from the Conservatives.

-The Tories have also lost seats to Labour and Liberal Democrats.'New third party'
+The Tories have also lost seats to Labour and Liberal Democrats.

 The Conservatives held 45 seats and retained overall control but with a much reduced majority, losing 29 wards.